 Red dots beside titles denotes either sold or not for sale.

-If you would like to visit Joe in his studio at Raughton Head near Carlisle to see more new work, please use the contact link.
+If you would like to visit Joe in his studio at Raughton Head near Carlisle to see more work or to commission your own painting, please use the contact link.

 “For many years I have lived and worked next to the Solway estuary, I still fish in it using the traditional Haaf net.